Meet all your supply chain needs by shipping with Flock Freight today.

 We live in the age of technology.
 Much of our lives seem to be driven by unseen forces trapped inside sophisticated computer programs we can neither see nor understand.
 We flip a switch and have instant light, push a button and watch television, pick up our phone and are magically connected to someone thousands of miles away.
-Apps with high-tech algorithms tell us how to work out, where to eat, or even whom to date.
+Apps with high-tech algorithms tell us how to work out, where to eat, or even who to date.

 However, many of our most basic human needs revolve around the things we can see and touch—things like food, beverages, furniture, appliances, cars, and industrial goods.
 These basic needs aren’t delivered from the manufacturer to the consumer as if by some dark magic.
 These essential elements in our lives require shipping.

-What is a Shipper?
-The definition.
+What is a shipper?

-Why is Shipping Important?
+Why is shipping important?

 So what, exactly, is involved in being a successful shipper?
-What exactly is your role?
-The first thing every business must do is to answer the following question:

 - Your particular type of shipment.